mongodb/specifications/source/message/OP_MSG.rst

 Changelog
 =========

+:2022-10-05: Remove spec front matter.
-- 2022-01-13 Clarify that ``OP_MSG`` must be used when using stable API
+:2022-01-13: Clarify that ``OP_MSG`` must be used when using stable API
-- 2021-12-16 Clarify that old drivers should default to OP_QUERY handshakes
+:2021-12-16: Clarify that old drivers should default to OP_QUERY handshakes
-- 2021-04-20 Suggest using OP_MSG for initial handshake when using stable API
+:2021-04-20: Suggest using OP_MSG for initial handshake when using stable API
-- 2021-04-06 Updated to use hello and not writable primary
+:2021-04-06: Updated to use hello and not writable primary
-- 2017-11-12 Specify read preferences for OP_MSG with direct connection
+:2017-11-12: Specify read preferences for OP_MSG with direct connection
-- 2017-08-17 Added the ``User originating command`` section
+:2017-08-17: Added the ``User originating command`` section
-- 2017-07-18 Published 1.0.0
+:2017-07-18: Published initial version